Home

 Things to do in and around Lochcarron

-Lochcarron is an excellent centre for exploring the west coast.
-It's surrounded by highly varied and beautiful countryside, and the good local facilities make it a good base, yet it's peaceful enough for complete relaxation.
+Lochcarron is an excellent centre for exploring the scenic west coast.
+The village is surrounded by beautiful countryside, and the various local facilities make it a good base for climbing and walking, wildlife watching and photography.
+If you come here simply to unwind, it's peaceful enough for complete relaxation.

 Walking and climbing